kaosarul/doe_case_study_task/README.md

 You have been tasked to bring some data into the data warehouse (duckdb) and provide some analysis into:

-**Does multi age composite classes have an impact on attendance rates?**

 ## What are we testing?